nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find event with `keywords`
+1. User requests to find event with name contains `keywords`
-2. System processes and list event with name contains `keywords`
+2. TalentHub processes and list event with name contains `keywords`

    Use case ends.

 **Extensions**

 * 1a.
-The command format is incorrect.
+The command format is invalid.

     * 1a1.
 TalentHub outputs a generic error message about incorrect command format.